chalatz/excursions/pages/info/reviews.md

 reviews:
 - year: "2022"
   text: |-
+    Hi Nick, you are very welcome.
+Stamos was an excellent guide and friend, and we truly enjoyed our time with him.
+I will definitely forward your details to my friends for their Greece/Rhodes travels.
+Kind regards, Norman T. (Dec 7th) Lockport, New York, US

     Hello Nick, we had a wonderful day today with Michalis!
 I'm so glad we found you for our special day in Rhodes.
 We have no suggestions for improvement-- it was wonderful.
 Thank you!
 Kitt and Ned M. (Nov 26th) North Palm Beach, FL, US

     Nicholas, thank you so much for the opportunity to learn about Rhodes and visit amazing sites.
 Maria is knowledgeable and personable.
 We so enjoyed our time with her.
 We also appreciated Teo’s excellent driving skills.
 We visited many places on our travel itinerary and Rhodes was one of our favorites!
 We will recommend your services to our friends and family.
 Take care.
 Merry G. (Nov 18th) Dana Point, California, USA